-Taxis, hackney carriages and private hire vehicles together with their drivers and private hire operators are licensed by local authorities.
+Taxis, hackney carriages and private hire vehicles, along with their drivers and private hire operators, are licensed by local authorities.

 Types of taxi